godruoyi/tg_bing_dalle/README.md

 #### Bing Driver

+> Since the OpenAI DALL E3 model is published now, we recommend using the OpenAI API Driver.

 1. Vist https://bing.com/create and login your Microsoft account(recommend to use GitHub login).
 2. Open the browser's developer tools and copy the cookie value of `_U` and `KievRPSAuth`.
 3. Set the cookie value to GitHub Secrets, the name is `BING_AUTH_TOKEN` and `BING_AUTH_TOKEN_KIEV`.